Onther-Tech/economics/Tokamaklayer2.md

 ![heteregeneous homogeneous](https://github.com/Onther-Tech/economics/blob/main/tokamak_layer2_future.png)
 <br/>

 Tokamak Network expects a variety of layer 2 services to coexist, meeting diverse needs.
-Regarding block production, it will get centralized due to cross-domain MEV.
-Since each protocol caters to specific needs, such as trading NFT or hedging risks with derivatives, layer 2 platforms can exert monopoly power over users.

-We should also note that users rarely go to other networks once they get used to a specific platform.
+While pursuing the same ideal of enhancing scalability, each layer 2 protocol will differentiate itself from others by specializing in certain areas.
+Some platforms may try to minimize slippage in swap transactions, whereas others can focus on offering a more comprehensive range of liquidity pools.
 <br/>
 <br/>

-However, at the same time, all layer 2 protocols share some similarities in that they focus on scalability and rely on native token incentives.

-It implies that the monopoly power mentioned above is not limitless due to some competition among layer 2 services.
+Consequently, layer 2 networks can exert monopoly power over users in a restrictive manner.
+Monopoly power exists because it will be hard to find the same functions targetting the specific necessity in many platforms.

+However, sequencers should not abuse monopoly power due to the competition based on scalability, the property all the layer 2 networks share.
+Suppose one protocol wields monopoly power to the point where its harms outweigh the benefits of customized functions.
+In that case,  users will abandon the protocol and flock to competitors with comparable performances in scalability.
 <br/>
 <br/>